Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 Survey](https://www.kaggle.com/aitzaz/stack-overflow-developer-survey-2020)
 and running a Bayesian Regression using BRMS package with uninformed priors.
-The reason I’m taking a Bayesian approach is because the results are easier to interpret and I’m using uniformed priors since I do not have any prior knowledge or assumptions about the population surveyed.
+The reason I’m taking a Bayesian approach is because the results are easier to interpret.
+Also, I’m using uniformed priors since I do not have any prior knowledge or assumptions about the population surveyed.
 The model is a simple one, the explanatory variable is Job Satisfaction and the explanatory variables are Age (in years) and Job Seek (are they